Mountain

 Build your own Goat Game.

-Mountain Goats isn't just a film—it's a blueprint.
+Mountain Goats is not just a film - it is a blueprint.
 High school basketball is the purest form of basketball.
-It's raw, community-driven, and the grind isn't paid for.
+It is raw, community-driven, and the grind is not paid for.
 It takes moms, dads, grandpas, grandmas, coaches, teachers, and an entire community to build these athletes.

 The purpose of this project is to prove what happens when project-based education meets student-powered capability.
 Pair athletes with student filmmakers.
 Give them real tools, real stakes, and real freedom.
 Then step back and let them fly.